SUSTAINABILITY. OUR FOUNDATION

 We believe in a world where all have access to quality nutrition and good health without compromising the future of our planet.

-Before we deployed our very first fishing net in the Southern Ocean, we began working with WWF-Norway to ensure that our operations would have low impact on the Antarctic ecosystem.
+Before we deployed our very first midwater trawl in the Southern Ocean, we started a dialogue with WWF-Norway to ensure that our operations would have low impact on the Antarctic ecosystem.

 We intend to be part of the solution to these challenges.
-Our Eco-Harvesting technology and marine conservation practices are making vital improvements.
+Our Eco-Harvesting technology that minimizes bycatch and marine conservation practices are making vital improvements.
 As a producer and supplier of marine ingredients, our daily responsibility is to improve people’s health without compromising the health of our planet and its oceans.

 We have decided to be part of the solution to these challenges, and act every day as an environmentally responsible producer of marine ingredients.

-Compared to other fisheries where precautionary catch limits are set to 10% or more, the total allowable krill catch is limited to 1% of the stock biomass (~600,000 tons).
-Currently, the annual catch of ~200,000 tons per year from all krill fisheries is far below this margin.
+Compared to other fisheries monitored by FAO where precautionary catch limits are commonly set to 10% or more, the total allowable krill catch is limited to less than 1% of the stock biomass, leaving more than 99% of the biomass for krill feeding predators.

 The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) uses a precautionary, ecosystem-based approach designed to prevent krill harvesting that will have a negative impact on a harvested species or other species in the ecosystem.
 All of our catches are reported to CCAMLR and harvesting is restricted to a specific region of the Southern Ocean called Area 48.
 The management of the fishery is robust, as the consensus of 25 governments is needed to change any of the fishery regulations in the Antarctic.